-The Southern Annular Mode (SAM, also known as Antarctic Oscillation, AAO), is the leading mode of climate variability in the SH extratropics, describing fluctuations in the latitudinal position and strength of the mid-latitude eddy-driven westerly jet (see Box 2.5; Section 9.5.3.2).
+The Southern Annular Mode (SAM, also known as Antarctic Oscillation, AAO), is the leading mode of climate variability in the Southern Hemisphere extra-tropics, describing fluctuations in the latitudinal position and strength of the mid-latitude eddy-driven westerly jet (see Box 2.5; Section 9.5.3.2).
 SAM variability has a major influence on the climate of Antarctica, Australasia, southern South America and South Africa (Watterson, 2009; Thompson et al., 2011 and references therein).